 If you select the Suggest Balancing Amount checkbox on the line for your batch on the General Journal Batches page, then the Amount field on, for example, general journal lines for the same document number is automatically prefilled with the value that is required to balance the document.
 Learn more at Letting Business Central Suggest Values.

-You can add or remove fields in journals by personalising them.
-Learn more at Personalise Your Workspace.
+You can add or remove fields in journals by personalizing them.
+Learn more at Personalize Your Workspace.